 Galvanized steel + powder paint

-The surface is subsequently treated with a powder paint in the designed color according to the RAL sampler.
-Our standard tones are RAL 7016 (anthracite grey), RAL 9005 (black), RAL 9006 (silver – light aluminum), RAL 9007 (silver – darker aluminum).
+The surface is subsequently treated with powder paint in the designed color according to the RAL sampler.
+Our standard tones are RAL 7016 (anthracite grey), RAL 9005 (black), RAL 9006 (silver–light aluminum), and RAL 9007 (silver–darker aluminum).
+The powder paint is always in a fine matte texture.

 Aluminum alloy casts are cast into foundry moulds by machine or manual casting.
 The advantage of this technology is obtaining a form – complex and precise casting.
 The obtained castings are further processed and blasted.